 To commemorate this momentous occasion, we have designed and will be giving away a special, universally loved item of tchotchke: t-shirts!
 You may check out our design and, should you like one for yourself, submit a request on the sign-up sheet.
 If you leave your address, we’ll do our best to get you one.

-If you are one of our users, here is what you need to know: we have never and will never develop malware (you can see our latest results from virustotal – image below) and you should never, ever, ever install another piece of software should you wish to remove one of our applications.
-We provide very easy to follow removal instructions for Surf Canyon and are always happy to be of assistance should anyone wish to contact us.
+We have never and will never develop malware (you can see our latest results from virustotal – image below) and you should never, ever, ever install another piece of software should you wish to remove one of our applications.
+We provide very easy to follow removal instructions and are always happy to be of assistance should anyone wish to contact us.
+Google’s search results are filled with websites claiming that our software is ‘malware’ in order to scam you into installing, and eventually paying for, their Rogue Security Software.
+Don’t be a victim.

 Avoiding potentially malicious programs while navigating the sea of computer software has never been easy, especially in the age of internet-fueled applications that hijack browsers, generate pop-ups, insert advertisements, track behavior and steal personal information in addition to many other unsavory things.
 Frustrated users seeking relief will inevitably search for anti-malware applications to rid their computers of such afflictions, which is a perfect opportunity for malware claiming to be anti-malware to attack an unsuspecting user.